-Our treatment will diverge from this strictly configurational analysis but dovetails well with these previous generative analyses.
-In particular we find evidence that C-Command arises in generalizations for an underlying functional reason Further, we argue that orientation to subject role in syntax, associated with the probing insights of the Extended Projection Principle, affirming that sentences must have a subject, derives its explanatory capacity from a necessary philosophical view:sentences are fundamentally representations, implying that there would of necessity be subject matter.
-These principles of generative grammar coalesce with concepts of purpose and intent as the functioning of linguistic constructs as tools is considered.
+Our treatment diverges from this strictly configurational analysis but dovetails well with the use of C-Command in generative analyses C-Command arises in generalizations for the particular underlying functional reason that it is associated with the local scope of a predication.
+Similarly, the orientation to subject role in syntax, associated with the Extended Projection Principle, affirming that sentences must have a subject, derives its explanatory capacity from a necessary functional perspective: sentences are fundamentally representations, which must be representatives of something.
+This requires that there would of necessity be subject matter The principles of generative grammar can coalesce with concepts of purpose and intent within the purposeful functioning of linguistic constructs in human language systems.

-Below we present an array of standard data and effects associated with discussions of the reflexive in English, adapted from (Haegeman, 1994), Adger (Adger, 2002), (Carnie, Syntax A Generative Introduction, 2007), and others.
-This data illustrates three contextual controlling factors: a locality clause-mate constraint (CM), a hierarchical C-command constraint (CC), and a subject argument constraint (SA).
-The presentation is intended for those already familiar with the generative treatments of reflexive phenomena, which are well-rehearsed in the literature.

-Following is the data set of acceptable and unacceptable sentence types which are the empirical basis of analysis.
+We present an array of standard data and effects associated with well-known discussions of the reflexive in English, adapted from (Haegeman, 1994), Adger (Adger, 2002), (Carnie, Syntax A Generative Introduction, 2007), and others As noted, this material illustrates three contextual controlling factors: a locality clause-mate constraint (CM), a hierarchical C-command constraint (CC), and a subject argument constraint (SA) Following is the data set of acceptable and unacceptable sentence types which are the empirical basis of analysis.
 We recite relevant observations for each example: